-|GCP sends your configured request string, considers the probe successful when the base conditions are satisfied.
+|Google Cloud sends your configured request string and considers the probe successful when the base conditions are satisfied.
 The response, if any, is not checked.|

 |Configuration flag||Purpose||Default value|

-||The healthy threshold specifies the number of sequential successful probe results for a backend to be considered healthy.||If omitted, GCP uses a threshold of
+||The healthy threshold specifies the number of sequential successful probe results for a backend to be considered healthy.||A threshold of

-||The unhealthy threshold specifies the number of sequential failed probe results for a backend to be considered unhealthy.||If omitted, GCP uses a threshold of
+||The unhealthy threshold specifies the number of sequential failed probe results for a backend to be considered unhealthy.||A threshold of

-GCP considers backends to be unhealthy when the unhealthy threshold has been met.
+Google Cloud considers backends to be unhealthy when the unhealthy threshold has been met.
 Unhealthy backends are not eligible to receive new connections; however, existing connections are not immediately terminated.
 Instead, the connection remains open until a timeout occurs or until traffic is dropped.
 The specific behavior differs depending on the type of load balancer that you're using.